 Page

 1. Introduction 3

 2. Purpose of the Fees & Charges Policy 3

 3. Principles underpinning the Policy 4

 4. Calculating the Fees and Charges 4

 5. Licensing of Houses in Multiple Occupation 5

-Cost of the initial HMO Licence Award of an 'Early Bird Discount' for initial Licences Length of the initial HMO Licence Late applications received by 31 March 2016 Cost of renewing an HMO Licence Award of an 'Early Bird Discount' for the renewal of Licences Purchase of an existing licensed HMO Additional charges 5 6 6 7 7 7 8
+Cost of the initial HMO Licence Award of an 'Early Bird Discount' for initial Licences Length of the initial HMO Licence Cost of renewing an HMO Licence Award of an 'Early Bird Discount' for the renewal of Licences Purchase of an existing licensed HMO Additional charges 5 6 6 7 7 8 8

 6. Housing Enforcement 8

-The pre-formal process The formal process Carrying out Works in Default Empty Properties 8 9 9
+The pre-formal process The formal process Carrying out Works in Default Empty properties 8 9 9

-7. Discretionary Services 10
+7. Discretionary Services 9

 8. Debt Recovery 10

+9. Guidance 10

-9. Appendix A - Fees & Charges 11
+10. Appendix A - Fees & Charges 11